Raised Intersections

 - May be considered at intersections with high pedestrian activity.

 - Elevate the intersection upstream of the pedestrian crossing.
-The intersection is typically elevated 3 inches over a distance of at least 6 feet.
+The intersection is typically raised to match the sidewalk elevation, with transition slopes ranging from approximately 12:1 to 25:1.

 - Install appropriate pavement markings.
 See Chapter 3B in the MUTCD for details.